 Using Synthetic Urine to Pass a Clean Catch Urinalysis

 Although some companies and states are against it, synthetic urine can be used successfully to pass a urinalysis if done carefully and correctly.
-Synthetic urine can come in handy when you have testing sprung on you unexpectedly or would prefer not to abstain.

 If you decide to use this product, it needs to stay at body temperature before use.
 This is usually done with heating pads and a strap to hold the bag close to the body.